-The personal allowance amount (see insert provided with this booklet for current amount) is set each year by the Government and must not be used to pay for care home fees.
+The personal allowance amount (see table at end of fact sheet) is set each year by the Government and must not be used to pay for care home fees.

 Will I have to sell my home to pay for my care?